Canning Tomato Soup

 4. Return to kettle, add lemon juice, sugar & salt.

-5. Cream butter and flour together& mix thoroughly with two cups of COLD juice, until dissolved (or blend together in a blender), to avoid lumps of flour in the juice.
+5. Cream butter and flour together& mix thoroughly with two cups of reserved juice (chill so it’s cold), until dissolved (or blend together in a blender), to avoid lumps of flour in the juice.
 Add butter/flour mixture to warmed tomato juice.
 (Add before it’s hot, to avoid lumps of flour!).
 Stir well.

 6. Heat just until hot.
 (If it gets to a boil, it can make the flour lumpy).
 Just prior to boiling, turn off the burner.
 (It will continue to thicken as it cools.).